 Make a difference in the lives and relationships of others by learning to apply research-based knowledge and skills in Human Development and Family Sciences (HDFS).

-Students minoring in Human Development and Family Sciences will learn how people change across the life course within the contexts of families, schools and communities.
+Add the human development and family sciences minor to learn how people change across their lifespan within the contexts of families, schools and communities.

-This minor complements other academic degrees such as education, public health, psychology, sociology and allied health sciences.
+This minor complements other academic degrees such as:

-The following courses must be competed satisfactorily (see above) to fulfill the Human Development, and Family Sciences minor:
+The following courses must be competed satisfactorily to fulfill the human development and family sciences minor:

 Course | Credit hours |